 When researching the practices that make teams most productive, team empowerment emerged as an important element.
-This is worth examining, particularly as organisations move to more virtual and dispersed models of work which require different styles of leadership and workership.
+This is worth examining, particularly as organizations move to more virtual and dispersed models of work which require different styles of leadership and workership.
 Empowerment is not something that can be given to people – any more than we can truly motivate or give their work meaning.
 It’s about creating the right conditions to enable colleagues to feel empowered and to take responsibility.

 What is empowerment?